Zerthox/constr/README.md

 # constr
-A small C++17 header-only struct for compile-time strings.
+A small C++17 header-only struct for compile time strings.